 The only problem is that…

-Simply knowing that someone has been diagnosed with sleep apnea isn’t going to be enough information for a life insurance underwriter to be able to make his or her decision about your life insurance application.
+Simply knowing that someone has been diagnosed with sleep apnea isn’t going to be enough information for a life insurance underwriter to be able to make their decision about your life insurance application.
+That and the truth that sleep apnea can be a serious medical condition that can vary significantly from one patient to the next.

 Why do life insurance companies care if I’ve been diagnosed with Sleep Apnea?